-For tournament play to contribute to competitors' global rank, it must be 'accredited.'
+For tournament play to contribute to Competitors' global rank, it must be 'accredited.'
 This means it must be hosted by an authorized Silph League member community, it must be played with 'Arena Rules,' and it must be a ranked tournament, properly conducted and reported through Silph.gg.
 The abbreviated Arena Rules are as follows:

-- No Rule Changes: No modifications, additions, or subtractions to these standardized rules may be enacted or enforced by tournament organizers in ranked Arena tournaments or the tournament will no longer be accredited and contribute to player rank.
+- No Rule Changes: No modifications, additions, or subtractions to these standardized rules may be enacted or enforced by tournament Officials in ranked Arena tournaments or the tournament will no longer be accredited and contribute to player rank.

 - Team Selection: You may only use the 6 individual Pokémon registered when entering the tournament.
 Altering the Battle Team in any way after the tournament has begun is forbidden (see 1.1 Tournament Types).